 Everywhere you look today someone is customizing a street rod, hot rod, NASCAR race car, or upgrading the looks and paint on an old car.
-In Auto Collision Repair, students will learn the correct procedures needed to repair damaged vehicles.
-These procedures include everything from good old elbow grease, to a state-of-the-art laser frame alignment system.
-Painting is done in a modern downdraft paint booth to produce the highest quality finishes in the business.
+In Auto Collision Repair, students will use correct procedures, and state-of-the art equipment to repair damaged vehicles.
+Students will paint vehicles and parts in a modern downdraft paint booth to produce highest quality finishes.
 Students must purchase a paint respirator.

 JOB OPPORTUNITIES INCLUDE: